Robert Shaw (Illinois politician): Second tenure (1987–1998)

+During the mayoralty of Richard M. Daley (1989–1998)

 During the mayoralty of Richard M. Daley, Shaw was a somewhat independent member of the council, giving criticism to the mayor and casting votes in opposition to his budgets.
+He was considered an adversary of Daley.
+In 1990, John Kass of the Chicago Tribune called him the, "only consistent critic of Richard Daley on the council floor."
+Daley and Shaw often argued with each other on the City Council Chamber floor.
+In one instance, Daley had Shaw's microphone turned-off, only for Shaw to continue yelling loudly at him.
+Shaw was reelected in 1991 and 1995.
+His 1991 reelection saw him defeat Chicago Transit Authority bus driver Johnny J. O'Neal by a mere 37 votes.
+O'Neal would subsequently, in 1993, attempt to have the legitimacy of the vote count reinvestigated through litigation.

-In 1989, he opposed legislation championed by Daley to create a watchdog to oversee all of city government.
-The ordinance later passed, but with revisions that made aldermen exempted from the new inspector general's oversight.
+In 1989, Shaw opposed legislation championed by Daley to create a watchdog to oversee all of city government.
+The ordinance later passed, but with revisions that made aldermen exempt from the new inspector general's oversight.

 In 1990, Shaw proposed an ordinance to ban an AIDS awareness advertisement campaign that had seen posters placed on city transit that included same-sex couples kissing, claiming that the posters were, "promoting a lifestyle, which I object to."
 In January 1993 Shaw, joined by Dorothy Tillman, offered half-serious criticisms of former Chicago Bears coach Mike Ditka after Edward M. Burke proposed naming the 7th anniversary of the Bears' Super Bowl XX victory "Mike Ditka Day" in Chicago.
 In 1993, Shaw opposed Daley's nomination of Thomas Scorza to be appointed Chicago city clerk.
 Shaw opposed him due to testimony about improprieties in Scorza's office during his tenure as assistant U.S. Attorney.
 Shaw raised further allegations against Scorza, without providing any evidence publicly.

 In 1996, as part of Operation Silver Shovel, the U.S. attorney's office subpoenaed financial records from Shaw's campaign and ward funds, as well as telephone records.
 Before this, federal agents had unsuccessfully sought to interview Shaw.